 d.
 A higher coverage ensures your eligibility is higher in spite of a sub-limit.

 e.
-Identify a few hospitals in your neighbourhood, to be adequately prepared for emergencies.
+Identify a few hospitals in your neighborhood, to be adequately prepared for emergencies.
 Also, ensure that the hospitals identified are part of the network hospitals list of your insurance provider.